dsandersGit/GIT_Solver/README.md

 ![Solver_Classification](https://github.com/dsandersGit/GIT_Solver/assets/140900940/aa770ff8-1fde-4a6d-aaaf-5d8288b57cc4)

-Statús of the tool is 'under devlopment', yet capable of running.
+Status of the tool is 'under development', yet capable of running.
 Datasets in CSV, exhibiting numerical values and one String classification, can be processed.
 Header is optional.
 Exemplarily the first data of the IRIS dataset, which is included, are formatted like:

 Sepal_Length,Sepal_Width,Petal_Length,Petal_Width,Species